Ghost Train (Thorpe Park): Ride experience

-The overall ride system remains the same from Derren Brown’s Ghost Train.
-Guests queue outside the ride building, decorated as a mid-1980s British Rail station and enter into the waiting room where a Thorpe Rail porter instructs them to stand in a designated area followed by an announcement asking guests to turn off their devices.
-This is followed by a Pepper's ghost projection of Angelis Mortis, the station master who explains the story behind a group of believers’ journey to Chapel Station - a train station that was abandoned after the believers held a séance which ended horribly, killing them.
-Then, Angelis offers guests a choice to leave or take the last train.
-The windows on each side of the room slam shut, one by one as a jumpscare, sealing the guests’ fate.
-Guests are then sent to Platform 13 where the last train awaits them.
-Guests board the train and meet Tripis & Thogs - two conductors onboard the train.
-Guests take a seat and the train sets into motion.
+The ride system for Ghost Train largely retains the format introduced with Derren Brown’s Ghost Train.
+Guests queue outside the attraction building, which is themed as a mid-1980s Thorpe Rail station, before entering a waiting room.
+There, an actor performing as a Thorpe Rail porter instructs guests to stand in designated areas, followed by a scripted scene and an announcement advising guests to switch off their devices.
+A Pepper’s ghost projection then introduces the fictional Angelus Mortis, the station master, who explains the backstory of a group of believers who travelled to Chapel Station, a railway station abandoned after a séance held there ended in their deaths.
+Angelus offers guests the option to leave or take the last train; the room’s windows then slam shut sequentially as a jump-scare, signalling the continuation of the experience.
+Guests are directed to Platform 13, where the last train awaits.